Are you looking to master the art of backpacking in Thailand? Then you’ve come to the right place (digital high-five).

 Men are allowed to come into contact with monks but even this is rare.
 The only time I’ve had physical contact with a monk is during my Sak Yant.
 The rest of the time I keep a couple of feet between us to show respect.

 Thailand is infamous for its sex tourism.
 Party streets and certain massage parlors are often a hub for these shady dealings.
-Many of the girls are forced into this way of life from a young age.
+Many girls are forced into this way of life from a young age.

 And it is better for everyone if you avoid it.
 Places like Pattaya have made their name off of sex tourism and it is still a thriving industry.

-I’ve seen local get aggressive when a drunken westerner did this on purpose.
+I’ve seen locals get aggressive when a drunken westerner did this on purpose.
 It’s the only time I’ve seen a local get aggressive.
 If you accidentally touch someone’s head it’s ok, but make sure to apologize to them.

 Thailand loves its Royal family even if the son of the late king isn’t as popular as his father.
 There are strict laws about saying anything negative or bad about the Royal Family.
 If the wrong person hears it you can get fined.

-Feet are considered dirty, and so pointing your feet at people is one of the worst things you can do.
+Feet are considered dirty, so pointing your feet at people is one of the worst things you can do.
 You only need to be conscious of this in places that require you to take your shoes off like shops and temples.